NebulaPython/Nebula-Contact-Manager/README.md

 🔒 Security & Privacy
 Nebula is built on the principle of Zero-Knowledge.
 The developer has no access to your database, your contacts, or your usage patterns.
 You are the sole owner and custodian of your data.

-For License Keys & Support: aplicatiipython@outlook.com
+For Pro License Keys & Support: aplicatiipython@outlook.com